artsy/artsy.github.io/_posts/2015-09-24-mvvm-in-swift.markdown

 However, the decision of which layout for the collection view to use is slightly more nuanced.
 The layout doesn't affect what data we show the user or how they interact with it; it only affects the visuals how the information is presented.
 This suggests the logic for deciding layouts might belong in the view controller.

 My solution was to put the enum in the view model, and have the view model expose a signal defining which of the two layouts should be used.
-Based on the selected segment, the view model decides which layout should be used and sends that value on a signal.
-The view controller is responsible for mapping that signal into a configured layout, then setting that layout to the collection view.
+Based on the selected segment index, the view model decides which layout should be used and sends that value on a signal.
+The view controller is responsible for mapping that signal into a configured layout, then setting that layout on the collection view.

 ```swift
 // Respond to changes in layout, driven by switch selection.